alarm-redist/fifty-states/analyses/ID_cd_1990/doc_ID_cd_1990.md

 Data for Idaho comes from the [ALARM Project's update](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/ZV5KF3) to [The Record of American Democracy](https://road.hmdc.harvard.edu/).

 ## Pre-processing Notes
-A custom adjacency map based on the highways of Idaho was created.
+A custom adjacency map based on the highways of Idaho was created, where counties not connected by highways had their borders removed.
 Columns where muni = NA had their muni values set to the county_muni values of that column.

 ## Simulation Notes
 We sample 10,000 districting plans for Idaho across 5 independent runs of the SMC algorithm.